tOverney/concpar-newassign/instructions.md

 Since this buffer is of finite size, some operations may not be possible depending on the state of the buffer.
 If the buffer contains no element, then `take` is not currently possible.
 Likewise, `put` is not possible when the buffer is full.
-When an operation is not possible, the thread should `wait` on the object until the state of the `BoundedBuffer` permits the operation to be carried on.
+When an operation is not possible, the thread should wait until the state of the `BoundedBuffer` permits the operation to be carried on.

+This exercise is composed of two parts:
+- In the first part, we will present you different implementations of the `put` and `take` methods, all presenting some concurrency issues.
+Your goal will be to understand the issues with the solutions.
+- In the second part, you will have to come up with a correct implementation of the `put` and `take` methods.

+## First part

+## Second part